 Earning TD Rewards Points

-Similar to many other bank loyalty programs in Canada, the quickest way to earn TD Rewards points is through credit card sign-up bonuses.
+Similar to many other bank loyalty programs in Canada, the quickest way to earn TD Rewards points is through credit card welcome bonuses.
+Since there are four credit cards that earn TD Rewards points, it is easy to find a card that meets your personal finance requirements and income level.

-The TD Rewards Visa* Card earns TD Rewards points and gives cardholders the opportunity to earn 4x TD Rewards on purchases at Expedia For TD.
+The TD Rewards Visa* Card earns 4x TD Rewards points on purchases at Expedia For TD and 3x TD Rewards points on grocery and restaurant purchases.

 15,152 TD Rewards